 On Thursday, February 27, 1997, Meyers and Biggens pleaded guilty in federal court before U.S. Magistrate Philip K. Sweigert to one count of conspiracy, one count of armed bank robbery, two counts of assault on a federal officer, and one count of use of a firearm in commission of a felony.
 On Thursday, May 15, 1997, U.S. District Court Judge William L. Dwyer (1929-2002) sentenced both defendants to 21 years and three months in prison, at the low end of the federal sentencing guidelines, plus an additional five years of supervised release.
 The sentences included an automatic 10 years for using assault weapons when firing upon federal officers.
 Because their crimes were so egregious and the defendants had confessed to prior bank robberies, Assistant U.S. Attorney William H. Redkey had asked for 24-year sentences.
 The state charges were dismissed without prejudice.

-Steven Paul Meyers is currently (2009) an inmate at the Forest City Federal Correctional Institution, Forest City, Arkansas.
-His projected release is July 1, 2015.
-Mark John Biggins is currently an inmate at the Englewood Federal Correctional Institution, Littleton, Colorado.
-His projected release is June 3, 2015.
+Steven Paul Meyers was an inmate at the Forest City Federal Correctional Institution in Forest City, Arkansas, and was released from custody on December 6, 2013.
+Mark John Biggins was an inmate at the Englewood Federal Correctional Institution in Littleton, Colorado, and was releases from custody on June 3, 2015.

 The number of robberies and the amounts stolen, almost $2.3 million, make William Scott Scurlock one of the most prolific bank robbers in the history of the United States.